top of page

 9. Is this suitable for zero liquid discharge (ZLD) plants?

-Many industrial projects achieve payback within 2-3 years- even more quicker when water and energy costs are high.
+Many industrial projects achieve payback within 2-3 years, even quicker when water and energy costs are high.

 GreenPebble Technologies LLP